entry Mar 2012, revised Sept. 2020

 Directly Gaita, Robert’s wife (who was riding at his side and was a second Pallas, if not an Athene) saw these soldiers running away.
 She looked fiercely after them and in a very powerful voice called out to them in her own language an equivalent to Homer’s words "How far will ye flee?
 Stand and fight like men!"
 And when she saw that they continued to run, she grasped a long spear and at full gallop rushed after the fugitives; and on seeing this they recovered themselves and returned to the fight.

+In spite of being badly wounded, Sichelgaita fought valiantly and held her part of the battlefield until Robert arrived with reinforcements.
 The battle was won, but the planned takeover of Byzantium had to be shelved.
 Matters back in Italy commanded Robert's attention.
 Relations between the Papal States and the Empire had taken a turn for the worse.
 There were two reasons for this.
 The first was that Pope Gregory had supported this invasion of Byzantium by a Norman force friendly to him.
 He saw it as a means to bring the Eastern Church back into the fold, and a way to stem increasing Muslim pressure on Constantinople.
 (The Seljuk Turks had recently inflicted a devastating defeat on Byzantine forces, and the Eastern emperor had already approached Pope Gregory about the possibility of launching a Crusade against the Muslims.)
 Thus, a Norman victory would be a Papal victory—something that the Holy Roman Emperor could not tolerate.
 The second reason for the sour relationship between the Church and the Empire was Gregory's call for a theocracy in Europe, one in which the princes and kings of the earth would be subservient to the Church of Rome.

 Whatever the reason or combination of reasons, the emperor, Henry IV, declared Pope Gregory VII to be deposed.
 The emperor invaded Rome and set up his own puppet "anti-Pope", Clement III.
 This situation was dangerous for Robert in the South.
 He had counted on a strong buffer state between the Holy Roman Empire and the Norman south.
 That buffer was the Church State.
 Robert had taken great pains in his life to renew his pledges of loyalty to the Pope and to use Sichelgaita's influence with the Church and her great diplomatic abilities to stay in the good graces of the Papacy.
 He would now have to honor his commitment of loyalty and free the Pope from the imperial usurpers.
 These strategic reasons were reinforced by his wife's closeness to church fathers.
 She was a lifelong friend of the archbishop of Salerno, who was a close friend of Pope Gregory.
 Robert really had no choice.

 At this point, Robert made one of his few strategic blunders — necessary, perhaps, but a blunder, nonetheless.
 He simply lacked the manpower to take a city such as Rome, defended as it was by an imperial army.
 To make up for this lack, he brought in mercenaries, bands of Saracens (Muslims) still roaming the south.
 Let that point sink in — he hired Muslims to invade Rome!
 The strategy worked, militarily.
 The imperial forces withdrew, but the behavior of Robert's troops in the city of Rome was so outrageous that the entire populace was alienated.
 Pope Gregory, himself, was seen as a collaborator of those who were pillaging the city and was forced to flee, leaving the anti-Pope still in charge.
 Gregory went to Salerno, where he was welcomed as the "real" Pope.
 He died there in 1085, no doubt saddened by his inability to rejuvenate the Church with his reforms (or, at least, unaware of the great, long-term moral influence his reign as Pope would have on later Church history).

 death of Robert left a great question mark hanging

 his abilities—nor should that be surprising.
 The Norman

 campaign in Greece fizzled out.
 Rule in southern Italy